 How do I apply?

 Your first step is to reach out to your local Inclusion Professional.
-They will help you create a Strategic Inclusion Plan (SIP), and apply for funding through the Inclusion Support Portal (IS Portal).
+They will help you create a Strategic Inclusion Plan (SIP), and apply for funding.

 Looking for something else?